eternaltyro/bank-security-india/docs/en/index.rst

 **Mobile Applications**

 Many banks have mobile applications that let users bank on the move.
 I look at the permissions the applications demand.
 In this document, I sample just Android applications.
 Most of the time, the rationale behind specific permissions are never explained and the users give less than a shit.

 But everyone would agree that a banking application need not have access to your camera and flashlight or your contacts and call history.
 It doesn't take a genius to figure that such permissions are troublesome and the applications have the potential to infringe on users privacy or even become surveillance tools later on.

 A bit of a stretch?
 Maybe.
-But improbable?
+Improbable?
 Nope.

 .. [#pwdmgr] http://googleonlinesecurity.blogspot.in/2015/07/new-research-comparing-how-security.html